SAP-archive/teched2020-DAT162/exercises/ex0/README.md

-# Getting Started
+# Exercise 0 - Setting up the environment

 In this exercise you will learn how to prepare your environment for the actual part of this hands on session.
 Note that this session is based on trial accounts which are completely free of charge.
 We also recommend using (new) trial accounts to work in an isolated environment.

 In particular we require to have trials of **SAP HANA Cloud** and **SAP Web IDE** (on Cloud Foundry).
 Furthermore, a trial account for the **SAP Cloud Platform** is the starting point for the product trials, and is required as well.

-## Creating a SAP Cloud Platform Trial Account
+## Exercise 0.1 - Creating a SAP Cloud Platform Trial Account

 In order to create a SAP Cloud Platform Trial Account, you have to conduct the following steps.
 This trial account is required to start the SAP HANA Cloud and SAP Web IDE trial.